UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 Job data management
 ~~~~~~~~~~~~~~~~~~~

-In general your job will require data files, either from your client machine, or from some
+In general, your job will require data files either from your client machine or from some
 remote location.
 An important concept in UNICORE is the job's workspace, which is the default
 location into which files are placed.
 The same applies to result files: by default, files will be
 downloaded from the job's workspace.
 However, other remote storage locations are supported, too.